-Notice of inpatient hospital deductible for 1969 under part A of title XVIII of the Social Security Act.
+Notice of inpatient hospital deductible for 1971 under Part A of Title XVIII of the Social Security Act.

 Pursuant to authority contained in section 1813(b)(2) of the Social Security Act (42 U.S.C.
-1395e(b)(2)), as amended, I hereby determine and announce that the dollar amount which shall be applicable for the inpatient hospital deductible, for purposes of section 1813(a) of the Act, as amended, shall be \$44 in the case of any spell of illness beginning during 1969.
+1395e(b)(2)), as amended, I hereby determine and announce that the dollar amount which shall be applicable for the inpatient hospital deductible, for purposes of section 1813(a) of the Act, as amended, shall be \$60 in the case of any spell of illness beginning during 1971.

-There follows a statement of the actuarial bases employed in arriving at the amount of \$44 for the inpatient hospital deductible for the calendar year 1969 (as contrasted with the figure of \$40 applicable for the period from July 1966 through December 1968).
-Certain other cost-sharing provisions under the hospital insurance program are also affected by changes in the amount of the inpatient hospital deductible.
+There follows a statement of the actuarial bases employed in arriving at the amount of \$60 for the inpatient hospital deductible for the calendar year 1971 (as contrasted with the figures of \$40 applicable for the period from July 1966 through December 1968, \$44 for calendar year 1969, and \$52 for calendar year 1970).
+Certain other cost-sharing provisions under the Hospital Insurance program are also affected by changes in the amount of the inpatient hospital deductible.

-The law provides that, for calendar years after 1968, the inpatient hospital deductible shall be equal to \$40 multiplied by the ratio of (1) the current average per diem rate for inpatient hospital services for the calendar year preceding the year in which the promulgation is made (in this case, 1967) to (2) the current average per diem rate for such services for 1966.
+The law provides that, for calendar years after 1968, the inpatient hospital deductible shall be equal to \$40 multiplied by the ratio of (1) the current average per diem rate for inpatient hospital services for the calendar year preceding the year in which the promulgation is made (in this case, 1969) to (2) the current average per diem rate for such services for 1966.
 The law further provides that, if the amount so determined is not an even multiple of \$4, it shall be rounded to the nearest multiple of \$4.
-Further, it is provided that the current average per diem rates referred to shall be determined by the Secretary of Health, Education, and Welfare from the best available information as to the amounts paid under the program for inpatient hospital services furnished during the year by hospitals who are qualified to participate in the program, and for whom there is an agree-ment to do so, for individuals who are entitled to benefits as a result of insured status under the old-age, survivors, and disability insurance program or the railroad retirement program.
+Further, it is provided that the current average per diem rates referred to shall be determined by the Secretary of Health, Education, and Welfare from the best available information as to the amounts paid under the program for inpatient hospital services furnished during the year by hospitals who are qualified to participate in the program, and for whom there is an agreement to do so, for individuals who are entitled to benefits as a result of insured status under the Old-Age, Survivors, and Disability Insurance program or the Railroad Retirement program.

-The data available to make the necessary computations of the current average per diem rates for calendar years 1966 and 1967 are derived from individual inpatient-hospital bills that are recorded on a 100 percent basis in the records of the program.
+The data available to make the necessary computations of the current average per diem rates for calendar years 1966 and 1969 are derived from individual inpatient hospital bills that are recorded on a 100 percent basis in the records of the program.
 These records show, for each bill, the total inpatient days of care, the interim reimbursement amount, and the total cost (the sum of interim reimbursement, deductible, and coinsurance).
 With respect to reimbursements to the hospitals by the program, no allowance is made for adjustments with the providers of services that may be made after their fiscal years are ended.
-There is currently no significant information available to modify the data for the effect of such adjustments, but it is believed that, since a relative comparison is made of one year with another, this factor is largely self-compensating and would have no appreciable effect on the final results.
+There is currently no significant information available to modify the data for the effect of such adjustments.
+When such information becomes available in the future, it will be taken into account in determining the inpatient hospital deductible.